-Stay tuned for updates on a panel discussion (early 2019) and the annual spring symposium (May 2019) coming soon!
+Stay tuned for “posters on ice” (Feb 2019), a panel discussion, and the annual spring symposium (May 2019) coming soon!

 A standing-room-only crowd turned out for a special edition of Science on Tap Madison with Dan Egan at Working Draft Beer Company on Oct 17, 2018.

 The 2018 Fall Poster Session on Oct 16, 2018 showcased water research by students, faculty, and scientists from 17 departments and programs across UW-Madison and attracted many community members ahead of the Go Big Read keynote talk with Dan Egan, author of The Death and Life of the Great Lakes.